Pitiado – Amazing Contemporary Southwest Landscape Art

 Look close, and you can see the technique I used while painting this landscape wall art.
 The first thing to do is to mask anything that isn’t the building.
-Masking Fluids prevent the paper from absorbing color.
+Masking Fluids prevent the paper from absorbing the color.
 I applied a mask before I used a wash to protect areas that I wanted to remain white.
 Using a 2″broad brush while the paper is wet, I put down the colors of yellow, orange, red and cobalt blue, one after the other.
-This way they could blend.
+This way, they could blend.
 I then sprinkled kosher salt, to absorb some of the pigment and put saran wrap over the entire area and scrunched it up.
 When the paint dried, I peeled away the covering and wiped away the salt.
-This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro to name a few.
+This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro, to name a few.

 Sedona Landscape Paintings